House of the People (Afghanistan)

 It was effectively dissolved when the Taliban seized power on 15 August 2021.
 The Taliban did not include the House of the People and several other agencies of the former government in its first national budget in May 2022.
 Government spokesman Innamullah Samangani said that due to the financial crisis, only active agencies were included in the budget, and the excluded ones had been dissolved, but noted they could be brought back "if needed".

 Elections

 Elections were last held on 20 October 2018.
 Originally, they had been scheduled for 15 October 2016, but were initially postponed to 7 July 2018, and then again to 20 October.
 The last Parliament was later sworn in by Afghanistan President Ashraf Ghani on 26 April 2019.
 The last Parliament was also Afghanistan 17th Parliament.
 The same day final results from four Afghanistan provinces revealed, among other things, that House of the People former speaker Abdul Rauf Ibrahimi of Kunduz had been re-elected to the House of the People as well.

-Chairpersons of the Administrative Boards
+Last election

+Speakers

-Chairpersons of the Administrative Boards of the Wolesi Jirga since establishment of Parliamentary institutions in 1931.
+Speakers of the Wolesi Jirga since establishment of Parliamentary institutions in 1931.